MicrosoftDocs/customer-insights/ci-docs/dsr-rights-requests.md

 ## Responding to GDPR data subject export requests

-As part of the General Data Protection Regulation (GDPR), we’ve developed documentation to help you respond to requests from data subjects.
+The right of data portability allows data subjects to request a copy of their personal data in an electronic format (a “structured, commonly used, machine readable, and interoperable format”) that can be transmitted to another data controller.

 ### Manage export and view requests

-The right of data portability allows data subjects to request a copy of their personal data in an electronic format (a “structured, commonly used, machine readable, and interoperable format”) that can be transmitted to another data controller.
+Manage requests to export customer or user data.

 #### Export customer data (tenant admin)